By Alisa Kim

 As an alumnus and a senior leader in the health care system, Moffat remained connected to IHPME by providing practicums for trainees in the organizations in which he worked.
 “I was really rewarded by those interactions,” he says.
 “I found that the students kept me on my toes and kept me thinking about what’s new and what’s different—how do I keep abreast of changes in the health care system and the learnings?”

 Since retiring in 2018, Moffat has intensified his engagement with the Institute via the Executive-in-Residence program, through which he provides mentorship to IHPME students.
 He meets with students who ask him for feedback on their résumés, brush up on interviewing skills, or get his thoughts on potential career opportunities.
 He is also a project co-lead of Vernissage Health, a leadership development program that supports future emerging leaders in health care.

-When asked what his aim is in establishing the scholarship at IHPME Moffat says, “What I’m hoping is that the recipients would really want to build a system of health care and figure out how to do that—whether it’s somebody from the Health Services Research stream, or the health informatics stream, or someone from the Health Administration stream—as long as it’s somebody focused on building a better system of health care to improve patient care, that’s my dream.”
+When asked what his aim is in establishing the scholarship at IHPME Moffat says, “What I’m hoping is that the recipients would really want to build a system of health care and figure out how to do that—whether it’s somebody from the Health Systems Research stream, or the health informatics stream, or someone from the Health Administration stream—as long as it’s somebody focused on building a better system of health care to improve patient care, that’s my dream.”

 Keep up to date with IHPME’s News & Research, Events & Program, Recognition, e-newsletter.